mine215/TakhtJang/README.md

 # TakhtJang
 A custom game designed for servers that use a child of CraftBukkit as their JAR.
+Tested on Spigot.

 # Database setup
 Do this before setting anything else up.